Breakfast in London, dinner in Barcelona

 Poland

-PKP Intercity used to have poorly-advertised lounges at Warsaw Centralna & Krakow Glowny, but strangely closed them in 2014 due to lack of users.
+PKP Intercity used to have poorly-advertised lounges at Warsaw Centralna & Krakow Glowny, but closed them in 2014 due to lack of users.

 -